RTEMS/rtems-docs/c-user/task/directives.rst

 directive and similar directives which set :term:`CLOCK_REALTIME` have no effect on a :ref:`InterfaceRtemsTaskWakeAfter` blocked task.
-The delay until first clock tick will never be a whole clock tick interval since this directive will never excute exactly on a clock tick.
+The delay until first clock tick will never be a whole clock tick interval since this directive will never execute exactly on a clock tick.
 Applications requiring use of a clock (:term:`CLOCK_REALTIME` or :term:`CLOCK_MONOTONIC`) instead of clock ticks should make use of `clock_nanosleep()
 <https://pubs.opengroup.org/onlinepubs/9699919799/functions/clock_nanosleep.html>`_.